jettro/semi-website/_documentation/weaviate/current/faq/FAQ.md

 Aha, you have a question!
 We hope that you can find the answer here, but if you don't, you can reach us via [Stackoverflow](https://stackoverflow.com/tags/weaviate/) (make sure to tag your question with weaviate), [Github](https://github.com/semi-technologies/weaviate/issues), or [Twitter](https://twitter.com/SeMI_tech).
 If your question serves a general-purpose, we will add it to this page.

-### Q: Why would I use Weaviate as my knowledge graph engine?
+### Q: Why would I use Weaviate as my smart graph engine?

 A: Our goal is three-folded.
-Firstly, we want to make it as easy as possible for others to create their own semantic systems or knowledge graphs (hence, we are API based).
-Secondly, we have a strong focus on the semantic element (the "knowledge" in "knowledge graph," if you will).
+Firstly, we want to make it as easy as possible for others to create their own semantic systems or smart graphs (hence, we are API based).
+Secondly, we have a strong focus on the semantic element (the "knowledge" in "smart graph," if you will).
 Our ultimate goal is to have Weaviate help you manage, index, and "understand" your data so that you can build newer, better, and faster applications.
 And thirdly, we want you to be able to run it everywhere.
 This is the reason why Weaviate comes containerized.

 ### Q: Do you offer Weaviate as a managed service?